+Immigrants and foreigners convicted of crimes of violence are subject to deportation and are not admissible to the United States.
 A crime of violence is defined by 18 USC 16 as (a) an offense with use, attempted use or threatened use of physical force against the person or property of another, or (b) any other offense that is a felony, and that, by its nature, involves a substantial risk that physical force against a person or property of another may be used in the course of committing the offense.
-Contact us to evaluate whether your offense carries the risk of “substantial force” required by the statute.
+Contact our immigration attorneys to evaluate whether your offense carries the risk of “substantial force” required by the statute.

 An aggrevated felony under INA Section 101(a)(43) includes any crime of violence for which the term of imprisonment imposed (regardless suspension) is at least one year.
 In analyzing whether a particular offense is a crime of violence, an experienced immigration attorney will also determine what constitutes the term of imprisonment under a particular state statute.